JakubSido/example_package/README.md

 expac = "example_package.cli:main"
 ```

 This leads to the command 'expac' being accessible from the command line.
 In this project, it is mapped to the function main() defined in module cli.py in our package.
-This is great, we can use our software easily from everywere :-)
+This is great, we can use our software easily from everywhere :-)

 If we run 'expac' without any parameters, it prints help.